lionirdeadman/lionirdeadman.github.io/content/2020-12-29-wogue-is-not-a-good-person.md

 ## Abusive to developers

 I have seen behaviour of them calling developers various insults in the past.
+I feel like that's harder to comment on since these are personal stories and some might not want to make a public response but I'll show two examples of this behaviour (at least that I could find rapidly because I don't want to dig up his videos anymore).

+This is the first instance where I saw someone speak up about the harm that Wogue commits with his videos.
+In ["WOGUE is no friend of GNOME"](https://blogs.gnome.org/hughsie/2019/06/09/wogue-is-no-friend-of-gnome/), Richard explains that Wogue is trying to shame developers in a video (It's far from the only video like this) as a way to make them work harder.
+However, this has the exact opposite effect.
+Reprimending and shaming people does not make them want to work harder, it simply sucks.

+Wogue's response was one of "It's your opinion and it's just one or two videos out of 500" while completely missing that fact that it's not just this video and compliments don't make things any less harmful.

-There's also [this video](https://www.youtube.com/watch?v=gB0ESxIy5HU) which I find to be quite bad taste but right now I just want to push this post and do something else because I've been pushing this article later editing it more and more.
+There's also [this video](https://www.youtube.com/watch?v=gB0ESxIy5HU) which I find to be quite distasteful but I'm not sure how George feels about it so I won't comment on it more than that.

-I will probably edit it later so if you want to tell me stories about Wogue which you think are worth mentioning, please send me a message, I'll be there to listen.
+I will probably edit this post later so if you want to tell me stories about Wogue which you think are worth mentioning, please send me a message, I'll be there to listen.
+If a video is made by Wogue about this post, I won't respond to it because I don't want a needless back-and-forth.